Recover Lost Wages, Property Damages, and Medical Fees.

 State Route 138 runs east to west, with much of the eastern leg being mountainous.
 It’s a beautiful drive through the Mojave Desert and the San Gabriel Mountains, which lends itself to a lot of people pulling over to take photographs.
 Roads in San Bernardino and Los Angeles counties have a lot of dangerous curves and twists in them, which are made even more dangerous by such Instagram-centric activity.

 According to federal crash statistics, State Road 138, which passes through parts of Los Angeles and San Bernardino Counties, is one of the region’s most dangerous roadways.
-Steep, sharp curves, and sheer drop-offs are standard features of parts of the route.
-Due to the high frequency of traffic, fatalities on Rt 138 have been dubbed the “Death Trap Highway.”
+Steep, sharp curves and sheer drop-offs are standard features of parts of the route.
+Due to the high frequency of traffic, fatalities on Route 138 have been dubbed the “Death Trap Highway.”

 Approximately 2.18 million people live within San Bernardino County in Southern California; 89.7% of them are United States citizens.
 In 2019, 63.2% of people in San Bernardino County were born overseas (1.38 million people).
-San Bernardino County has 1.28 times as many White (Hispanic) residents in 2019 as any other race or ethnicity.
-Other (Hispanic) residents made up 342 thousand of the region’s residents, with Whites making up the majority with 592 thousand residents.
+San Bernardino County had 1.28 times as many White (Hispanic) residents in 2019 as any other race or ethnicity.
+Other (Hispanic) residents made up 342,000 of the region’s residents, with Whites making up the majority, at 592,000 residents.

 With San Bernardino’s population growing rapidly, it’s no surprise that traffic accidents are also rampant across the county.
-There is a direct correlation between population growth and personal injury claims – the more people, the more accidents.
-No matter which city you call home in San Bernardino County, our expert personal injury attorneys from Arash Law led by Arash Khorsandi, Esq. are here to help you win your case.
+There is a direct correlation between population growth and personal injury claims — the more people, the more accidents.
+No matter which city you call home in San Bernardino County, our skilled personal injury attorneys from Arash Law are here to help you pursue your case.

-Accidents and damages that result in personal injury fall under the broad category of personal injury.
-You may be entitled to just compensation if you have been injured, regardless of the severity of the injury.
-If you’ve suffered financial losses, your reimbursement may be based on that aggregated spectrum as well.
+Accidents and damages that result in injury fall under the broad category of personal injury.
+You may be entitled to compensation if you have been injured, regardless of the severity of the injury.

-It is your right under the law to seek full and fair compensation for your injuries if you are victimized due to another party’s negligence.
+It is your right under the law to seek compensation for your injuries if you are victimized due to another party’s negligence.
 In civil lawsuits, it is not uncommon to recover the following types of remedies at law:

-• Suffering as a result of the accident-related psychological or emotional trauma suffered.
+• Suffering as a result of accident-related psychological or emotional trauma.

-• Lost wages from missed income while you were unable to perform your normal vocational duties.
+• Lost wages from missed income while you were unable to perform your job-related duties.

 • Loss of future income if you are unable to work again due to the severity of your injuries for a more extended period of time.